-SCI.
-2.1 Students will analyze and classify different materials by their properties, including how some changes to materials are caused through cooling and heating.
+SCI.2.1 Students will analyze and classify different materials by their properties, including how some changes to materials are caused through cooling and heating.
 Students will identify where water is found on Earth and create a model of land and water in a specific area. (i.e. What patterns related to water exist in the natural world?)
 Standard Reference SCI.2.1.1 Plan and conduct an investigation to describe and classify different kinds of materials by their observable properties.
 2-PS1-1 SCI.2.1.2 Construct an argument with evidence that some changes caused by heating or cooling can be reversed and some cannot.
 2-PS1-4 SCI.2.1.3 Obtain information to identify where water is found on Earth and that it can be solid, liquid or gas.
-2-ESS2-3 Vocabulary condensation, Earth, evaporation, gas, glacier, land, liqu properties, solid, states of matter, temperature, water id, physical change,
+2-ESS2-3 Vocabulary condensation, Earth, evaporation, gas, glacier, land, liquid, properties, solid, states of matter, temperature, water hysical change,

+SCI.2.2

-SCI.
-2.2 Students will develop a model of a new or improved tool that solves a given problem.
-Students will produce various objects using suitable materials for an intended purpose, including objects that can be disassembled and made into a new object.
-Students will compare strengths and weaknesses of objects used to solve a specific problem. (i.e. What patterns related to water exist in the natural world?)
-Standard Reference SCI.2.2.1 Ask questions, make observations, and gather information about a situation people want to change to define a simple problem that can be solved through the development of a new or improved object or tool.
+SCI.2.2.1 Ask questions, make observations, and gather information about a situation people want to change to define a simple problem that can be solved through the development of a new or improved object or tool.
 K-2-ETS1-1 SCI.2.2.2 Analyze data obtained from testing different materials to determine which materials have the properties that are best suited for an intended purpose.
 2-PS1-2 SCI.2.2.3 Analyze data from tests of two objects designed to solve the same problem to compare the strengths and weaknesses of how each performs.
-K-2-ETS1-3 Vocabulary analyze, disassemble, intended purpose, material, obserstrength, weakness vations.
+K-2-ETS1-3 Vocabulary analyze, disassemble, intended purpose, material, observati strength, weakness ons.
 Properties,

 SCI.2.3 Students will create a model of land and water in a specific area.
 Students will determine that Earth events can occur quickly or slowly and investigate solutions to prevent changes to land. (i.e. Why does the land change over time?)
 Standard Reference SCI.2.3.1 Develop a model to represent the shapes and kinds of land and bodies of water in an area.
 2-ESS2-2 SCI.2.3.2 Use information from several sources to provide evidence that Earth events can occur quickly or slowly.
 2-ESS1-1 SCI.2.3.3 Compare multiple solutions designed to slow or prevent wind or water from changing the shape of the land.
-2-ESS2-1 Vocabulary causality, climate, Earth, effect, environment, erosion, la physical change, relationship, weather, weathering nd, natural hazard,
+2-ESS2-1 Vocabulary causality, climate, Earth, effect, environment, erosion, land, physical change, relationship, weather, weathering natural hazard,

-SCI.
-2.4 Students will complete an investigation of a plant's basic needs.
+SCI.2.4 Students will complete an investigation of a plant's basic needs.
 Students will develop a model that represents an animal's role in the dispersing of seeds and pollination.
 Students will compare life in different habitats.
 Students will produce a model that shows how the shape of an object is important to its function to solve a given problem. (i.e. What does a plant need?)
 Standard Reference SCI.2.4.1 Plan and conduct an investigation to determine if plants need sunlight and water to grow.
 2-LS2-1 SCI.2.4.2 Develop a simple model that mimics the function of an animal in dispersing seeds or pollinating plants.
 2-LS2-2 SCI.2.4.3 Make observations of plants and animals to compare the diversity of life in different habitats.
+2-LS4-1

-2-LS4-1 SCI.2.4.4 Develop a simple sketch, drawing, or physical model to illustrate how the shape of an object helps it function as needed to solve a given problem.
-K-2-ETS1-2 Vocabulary adaptation, animal, dispersing, ecosystem, effect, environment interdependent, investigate, light, mimic, model, observe pistil, plants, pollen, pollination, relationship, reproductionstigma, sunlight, water ations, ovules, petals,
+SCI.2.4.4 Develop a simple sketch, drawing, or physical model to illustrate how the shape of an object helps it function as needed to solve a given problem.
+K-2-ETS1-2 Vocabulary adaptation, animal, dispersing, ecosystem, effect, environm interdependent, investigate, light, mimic, model, observatio pistil, plants, pollen, pollination, relationship, reproduction, sunlight, water ns, ovules, petals,